AndreyKoudr/PrettyListingRemover/README.md

 Originally I wanted to make only this change.

-I do not like "if(" without space.
+I do not like

+	if(

+without space.

 I prefer